Earth Element & Spleen Qi

 // the energy of late summer and the still moment before a season shifts into the next // the energy has peaked and is now steady // contentment // feeling steadied and stable // being able to gather everything we need to support ourselves emotionally and mentally // applied thought and intention // the feeling of a caring, nurturing hug when we need one // being part of a community that gives and receives support //

-Nourishing The Earth Element And Spleen Qi In Whole System East Asian Medicine
+Nourishing The Earth Element And Spleen Qi In TCM

 The spleen’s main role in biomedicine is involved in making white blood cells and storing and filtering blood.
 Within the frame work of whole systems East Asian medicine the spleen is involved with the production of qi/energy, supporting the bodies ability to absorb and put to use the nutrition it takes in physically, mentally and emotionally, in turn supporting the production of blood and embodiment.
 The spleen qi also holds the energy is the body upwards, and helps to hold and contain the blood.
 Mentally and emotionally, the spleen is involved in our ability to apply our thoughts intentionally, give and receive care, feeling steady and centred, and being connected to our needs, knowing how and where we can meet them.